daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 plt.show()
 ```

+Your visualization should be similar to mine

 ![screenshot after running step 7 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_25.png)

 ### Step 8: Analyze and Visualize Fatalities by Operator

+In this our final step, we will analyze the total fatalities by operator and visualize the top 15 operators with the highest fatality counts.
+This provides insight into which operators are associated with the most severe accidents.

+The code below does.
+Copy and paste it in a new cell and run it

 ```bash
 Prop_by_Op = Data.groupby('Operator')[['Fatalities']].sum()